Files

 With the center points defined, a label can be attached.
 Add a LabelPointReplacer to the canvas and connect it to the CenterPointReplacer.
 In the parameters, set the Label to NeighborhoodName, then set the Label Height to 200.

-Note: Label height is measured in ground units (meters in this case) and may either be entered as a number or can be taken from the value of a feature attribute by selecting the attribute name from the drop-down list.
+Label height is measured in ground units (meters in this case) and may be entered as a number or taken from a feature attribute by selecting the attribute name from the drop-down list.
 If the label height is too tall, you can either adjust the label height accordingly in the LabelPointReplacer parameters or edit the annotation size in the output format.

 5. Run Workspace